-The most of Windows administrators familiar with PKI know about MakeCert.exe utility, which allows to create a self-signed certificate.
+Most Windows administrators who are familiar with PKI know about the utility MakeCert.exe , which allows to create a self-signed certificate.
 This tool is included in Microsoft .NET Framework SDK and Microsoft Windows SDK.
 In Windows 8 and Windows Server 2012, a self-signed certificate can be created using PowerShell 3.0 or higher without any special tools.

 To create a self-signed certificate in PowerShell, it is recommended to use New-SelfSignedCertificate cmdlet, being a part of PoSh PKI (Public Key Infrastructure) module: